 Although this Kickstarter indie-published version of Light Seer’s is now out of print, you can get the mass market version from Hay House, which will be released on December 3, 2019, so stay tuned.
 In the pre-order stage, it is already one of Amazon’s #1 New Releases, so this is definitely a deck to pay attention to.

-In the meantime, I’ve been working with this deck for the last month and would like to share my impressions and offer a walk-through of the cards.
+I’ve been working with this deck for the last month and would like to share my impressions and offer a walk-through of the cards.